by Steven K. Roberts

 As I settle into Datawake, wrapping myself in a console of rackmount blinkies, I often reminisce about the obsessive Microship project that occupied me for almost a decade (1993-2002).
-This amphibian pedal-solar-sail micro-trimaran is still in my life, and the plan is to launch it from the upper deck of my new mothership for local exploration.
+This amphibian pedal-solar-sail micro-trimaran is still in my life, though really should find a new skipper one of these days as it’s just gathering dust in my lab.

 But with all the photos online of this geeky little sprite (including the 2013 launch), there is a huge part of her history that has been lost in the murk of archived mailing list posts and a creaky old album of low-resolution images from the mid-90s.
 With this post I want to fix that… so I just dusted off the mountain of Microship electronics in my lab and took a few photos.

 The goal of this system was to provide a rich toolset with a graphic front end and an always-on controller.
 To avoid having to re-invent dozens of wheels, my general design strategy was to take every object (usually a commercial product, unless none existed to accomplish a task), and reduce it to standard interfaces — audio, video, serial and power — then tie it into a huge crossbar switching network.

 The beauty of this is that anything could be connected to anything with a single line of FORTH code, making it trivial to conjure applications that I might not have imagined at design time.
 It also made it easy to add new devices, like a piece of ham radio gear, without having to tear up existing wiring.
 Obviously, some of this is getting a bit dated now, with cheap and low-power devices like the Raspberry Pi and general improvements in standardized interconnects (like USB), but we still have the same basic problem when building huge systems… lots of things that were never meant to talk to each other, creating redundancy and complexity.